Azure/ResourceModules/docs/wiki/Home.md

 # Common Azure Resource Modules Library

-The objective of this repository is to provide a template library that can be reused in Infrastructure as Code scenarios, such as landing zone, workloads or individual service deployments.
+The objective of this repository is to provide a template library that can accelerate deployments in Infrastructure as Code scenarios, such as Azure landing zones, landing zone accelerators and aspiring landing zone accelerators (workloads/applications/multi-module solutions) or individual service deployments.

-This wiki describes the content of this repository, the modules, pipelines, possible options on how to use them and how to contribute to this project.
+This wiki describes the content of this repository, its modules, pipelines, and possible options on how to use them and how to contribute to this project.

-If you're unfamiliar with Infrastructure as Code, or wonder how you can use the contents of this repository in your deployments please check out [The context](./The%20context) section of this wiki.
+If you're unfamiliar with Infrastructure as Code, or wonder how you can use the content of this repository in your deployments, check out [The context](./The%20context) section of this wiki.

 ### _Navigation_